 How Community Service Works

-How community service works depends on which of the two types you are assigned to perform.
+How your community service time is spent depends on which of the two types of work you are assigned to perform.
 Public work service is run by the probation department and typically involves picking up trash or cleaning graffiti.
 Volunteer work is where the defendant picks any non-profit agency and volunteers time to whatever the agency needs.

 For people with physical impairments preventing them or limiting their ability to do physical labor, public work service days can be exchanged for volunteer hours.